Baerbock: Germany 'ready to pay high economic price' for Ukraine peace | DW | 07.02.2022

 Ukrainian officials have repeatedly expressed frustration at Germany's refusal to sell weapons to Ukraine — as well as blocking other countries from doing the same.

 The German foreign minister was due to meet Ukrainian President Volodymyr Zelenskyy.
-However, diplomatic sources indicated that the meeting might not take place due to "scheduling difficulties."
+However, the meeting was canceled due to what diplomatic sources described as "scheduling difficulties."
 A meeting is now planned with Ukrainian Prime Minister Denys Shmygal instead.

 The topic of arms exports is expected to be high on the agenda for the talks.

-She is expected to visit a memorial to those who died during the deadly famine in the 1930s before heading to visit a military hospital funded by Germany.
-On Tuesday she will go to eastern Ukraine and the frontline between Russian-backed separatists and Ukrainian soldiers.
+Baerbock has visited a memorial to those who died during Holodomor, the deadly famine in the Soviet-ruled Ukraine in 1930s.
+She is also due to visit a military hospital funded by Germany.
+On Tuesday, Baerbock is set to go to eastern Ukraine and the visit the frontline between Russian-backed separatists and Ukrainian soldiers.

-Baerbock's last visit was part of a two-day tour to Kyiv and Moscow.
+Baerbock's last visit was part of a two-day tour to Kyiv and Moscow in January.
 During that trip, she also held the German government's line on not selling weapons to so-called crisis regions.

 Kyiv has made a request to its western partners, including Germany, for an array of weapons, including anti-aircraft systems, anti-drone weapons, night-vision equipment, surveillance cameras and ammunition.